 - India is the second largest producer of tea after China.
 (2018) - Tea cultivation is an example of plantation agriculture. - It is also an important beverage crop introduced in India initially by the British.
-Today, most of the tea plantations are owned by Indians. - Tea grows well in tropical and sub-tropical climates. - a.
-Soil type: Deep and fertile, well-drained soil, rich in humus and organic matters. - b.
-Climate: Warm and moist, frost-free climate throughout the year. - c.
-Rainfall: Frequent showers throughout the year.
+Today, most of the tea plantations are owned by Indians.

+- Tea is a labour-intensive industry.
+It requires abundant, cheap and skilled labour.
+Tea is processed within the tea garden to restore its freshness. - Tea grows well in tropical and sub-tropical climates. - o Soil type: Deep and fertile, well-drained soil, rich in humus and organic matters. - o Climate: Warm and moist, frost-free climate throughout the year. - Rainfall: Frequent showers evenly distributed over the year ensure continuous growth of tender leaves.

-Two states: Assam, West Bengal, Tamil Nadu, Kerala, Himachal Pradesh, Uttarakhand, Meghalaya, Andhra Pradesh and Tripura.
+Major states: Assam, hills of Darjeeling and Jalpaiguri districts, West Bengal, Tamil Nadu, Kerala.

+Other States: Himachal Pradesh, Uttarakhand, Meghalaya, Andhra Pradesh and Tripura.

-Q19 Give an account of coffee plantation in India.
-Ans.
+20 Give an account of coffee plantation in India.